Search for opportunities to participate in a senior health research study.

 In addition to Alzheimer’s disease, memory disorders treated at UT Southwestern include:

 - Lewy body disease (dementia with Lewy bodies)

 - Frontotemporal dementia

-- Memory disorders associated with Parkinson’s disease, multiple sclerosis,
+- Memory disorders associated with other neurological disorders, such as Parkinson’s disease, multiple sclerosis, and Huntington’s disease

-Patients at UT Southwestern receive thorough diagnostic evaluations to identify and classify any existing cognitive or memory problems or disorders.
+Patients at UT Southwestern receive comprehensive diagnostic evaluation to identify and classify any existing cognitive or memory problems or disorders.

 We offer the most advanced diagnostics to provide a roadmap for treatment.
 Our diagnostic tests include:

 - Neuropsychological testing